cscart/docs/en/user_guide/addons/gift_certificates/manage_statuses.rst

     :align: center
     :alt: Go to Marketing → Gift certificates, and use the gear button in the top right corner.

-On the gift certificate statuses page choose whether you want:
+Here's what you can do on the list of the gift certificate statuses:

-* create a new status by clicking the **+** button;
+* Create a new status by clicking the **+** button.

-* edit an existing status by clicking its name;
+* Edit an existing status by clicking its name.

-* use drag & drop to sort statuses.
+* Drag & drop the statuses to sort them.

 By default, there are four possible gift certificate statuses: